Susanne S. Wise, RN, MBA

 Recognition for Setting the Standards in Care

 Take Care continues to be on the cutting edge of health care in our local communities.
 We push the standards and raise the expectations for home health care in our community.
-Take Care is honored to be selected as the preferred provider of care at The Glenridge in Sarasota.
-Moreover, in 2017, our teams were recognized in the following award programs:
+Take Care is honored to be continuously recognized in the following award programs:

-- Bradenton Herald & Lakewood Ranch Herald “Peoples’ Choice Finalist” 2017
+- Bradenton Herald & Lakewood Ranch Herald “Peoples’ Choice First Place” 2020

 - Business Observer’s Gulf Coast 500